Proof Export

 A Verum certificate is not a terminal artifact.
 It can be exported to Coq, Lean, Dedukti, or Metamath for cross-tool verification, long-term archival, and participation in the broader proof assistant ecosystem.
 This page specifies the certificate envelope, the export targets, and the round-trip guarantee each target offers.

 Proof export turns a "Verum says this theorem is proved" claim into "here is the proof; check it yourself" — a social, not just technical, transition.
-When the exported proof re-verifies in Lean, the chain of trust extends from Verum's 2 000-LOC kernel through Lean's ~2 500-LOC kernel, providing independent cross-validation.
+When the exported proof re-verifies in Lean, the chain of trust extends from Verum's small audit-able kernel through Lean's independent kernel, providing cross-language cross-validation.

 Statement-level export ships for all four targets —